eye-division/duncanross/_gallery/gallery2.md

 title: New Work
 description_markdown: >-
   These images are of selected pieces&nbsp; now available from my most recent firings.
 Please note that there are 2 views of each piece.
+Open thumbnail for expanded view and details.

   &nbsp;If you would like further information please see the [Contact](/contact)